 The National Association of Insurance Commissioners publishes its annual market share reports detailing the top 125 life insurance companies in terms of direct written premium.

-The top 30 life insurance companies in the industry account for more than 75% of the direct written premium.
+The industry’s top 30 life insurance companies account for more than 75% of the direct written premium.

 The latest reports available are based on 2020.
 The report covering 2021 is typically released in March.